climate and energy

 A Sustainability Action Plan was published in 2024 which outlines UConn's strategic framework to cultivate a culture of environmental responsibility, social equity, and economic viability across all facets of the institution.

 The UConn Office of Sustainability performs an audit every year to determine our annual Greenhouse Gas (GHG) Inventory.
-The data from this inventory is used in annual reporting for AASHE Stars Reporting, Sierra Club Cool Schools, and Second Nature President's Carbon Commitment.
+The data from this inventory is used in annual reporting for AASHE Stars Reporting, and Second Nature President's Carbon Commitment.
 A team of OS interns compiles data provided by many sources within UConn, including Facilities Operations, and uses the University of New Hampshire SIMAP Calculator to store and track greenhouse gas information.
 The OS has been completing the UConn GHG inventory for more than ten years, starting in 2010.
 Learn more about the three scopes of the GHG inventory below.

 Scope 1: Direct Energy Usage